infinitered/ignite-cookbook/docs/recipes/MigratingToI18Next.md

   return i18n;
 };
+// success-line-end
 ```

 This ensures that supported locales are chosen based on the device’s settings, and RTL is correctly applied when necessary.
 For more on detail on these changes, check the [this PR](https://github.com/infinitered/ignite/pull/2770).

-## Step 4: Add intl-pluralrules for react-i18next and JSON v4
+## Step 5: Add intl-pluralrules for react-i18next and JSON v4

 To support pluralization and `react-i18next`'s JSON v4 format, you’ll need to add the `intl-pluralrules` package: